Mr-Hanks/Simple-Social-Media-Application/README.md

-# infx371project4
+# Simple-Social-Media-Application
-This assignment is to create a social media website.
-You will create the database as well as the PHP, CSS, etc for the site to meet the requirements.
-Submit all files that you use to create the assignment, including an export of your DB from MySQL.
+A simple social media app with posting functionality as well as liking and commenting on posts.
+You are automatically given "Test User" as a friend when your account is created.
+More functionality could be added to this app in the future, leaves a lot of room for further exploration.